 - Fees and Expense sheet, signed

-- Two copies of passport signature/photo page spread
+- 1 copy of your passport page

 The following documents must be returned to the Global Education Office before the student departs for their study abroad program: